POEA-Licensed Philippine Agencies for Australia (With Latest Job Orders)

 Tips & Warnings

-• The most serious red flag is when a recruitment agency is not accredited by the POEA.
-You can verify the accreditation status of an agency by going through the list of accredited agencies on the POEA website
+• The most serious red flag is when the POEA does not accredit a recruitment agency.
+You can verify the accreditation status of an agency by going through the list of accredited agencies on the DMW website

-• You are being asked for more than the required placement fee or are asked to pay by the agency before signing any contract.
-The placement fee should only be equivalent to one (1) month of your basic salary based on your POEA-approved contract.
-Check with the POEA if you are being charged more than that to validate the costs being charged to you.
+• You are being asked for more than the required placement fee or to pay by the agency before signing any contract.
+The placement fee should only equal one (1) month of your basic salary based on your POEA-approved contract.
+Check with the DMW if you are being charged more than that to validate the costs being charged to you.

 • There is not enough information available about the job and its requirements.
 If the agency and employer are unwilling to provide you with sufficient information about the job, do not apply for it.
 This is especially true when looking for work in a different country.